storeon/storeon/README.md

 ## Store

-The store should be created with `createStore()` function.
+The store should be created with `createStoreon()` function.
 It accepts a list of the modules.

 Each module is just a function, which will accept a `store`